 LALLY COLUMN -- Adjustable, vertical steel pipe used to support beams or timbers.

-LEDGER -- A horizontal member fastened to a beam or wall which supports joists.
+LEDGER or LEDGER BOARDS -- A horizontal member fastened to a beam or wall which supports joists.

 LEVEL -- In a straight horizontal line.